Theory of the kinetic helicity effect on turbulent diffusion of magnetic and scalar fields: Comparisons with numerical results

 \section{Comparisons with numerical results}

 As in \cite{BKRY25}, we compute a turbulent velocity field by solving the fully compressible momentum equation with an isothermal equation of state.
-In the papers by \cite{BSR17} and \cite{BKRY25}, only fully helical cases were compared with the nonhelical cases.
-Here, we also compute cases with intermediate kinetic helicities of the forcing.
+In \cite{BSR17}, only fully helical cases were compared with nonhelical ones. \cite{BKRY25} did consider runs with intermediate helicity of the forcing, but only for $\Rey\approx14$.
+Here, we also compute such cases with $\Rey\approx120$.
 This is accomplished by adding a fraction $\sigma ik_p\epsilon_{ijp} f_j$ to the nonhelical forcing function $f_i$.
-The fractional helicity is then $\epsilon_{\rm f}=2\sigma/(1+\sigma^2)$.

 We compute the turbulent transport coefficient $\alpha$, $\eta_\mathrm{t}$, and $\kappa_\mathrm{t}$ in Equations (\ref{FNC34}) and (\ref{PS34}) from the turbulent velocity field discussed above.
 We use the test-field method \citep{Sch05,Sch07,Bra05,BRS08}, where we solve numerically the equations for the fluctuating magnetic and passive scalar fields.
-These are nonlinear inhomogeneous equations, in which the product of the mean magnetic and passive scalar fields act as an inhomogeneous source term.
+These are nonlinear inhomogeneous equations, in which the product of the mean magnetic and passive scalar fields acts as an inhomogeneous source term.
 Thus, the test-field equations are different from the original evolution equations, which are homogeneous.
 Moreover, the mean magnetic and passive scalar fields are not solutions to these equations, but consist of a set of mutually orthogonal fields that are called test fields.
 They are constructed such that we can compute the desired transport coefficient exactly and not as a fit or by some regression method \citep{BS02, Simard+16, Bendre+24}.